Khongchai/markdown-todo-vscode/readme.md

 # Codeblocks

-If you surround a date is found to be inside a codeblock, it is ignored.
+If you a date is found to be inside a codeblock, it is ignored.

 \`\`\`
 23/07/2023 <!-- Won't be parsed for diagnostics -->